stamler/ftraining/200questions.md

 11. **Who can make an entry in the journey log?**

-    The Pilot in Command (CARs 605.94)
+    The Pilot in Command (CARs 605.94) or a designated person

 12. **Under which conditions can we enter several flights on a single line?**